29 August 2018

 In addition to the projects funded from the October funding call, the CRCNA is working with key industries and researchers across Northern Australia to undertake a number of situational analysis studies for key agricultural sectors, which will identify future research and development opportunities.

-The CRCNA has announced eleven projects since December last year, valued at more than $11.4 million.
+The CRCNA has announced eleven projects since December last year, with combined CRC funding, partner cash and in-kind contributions exceeding $9.9 million.

 Carla Keith, CRCNA Communications Manager 0499 330 051